sigenergy-css/sigenergy-css.github.io/_pages/Home.md

 - Invited talk: "Computing, Limits, and Society" by Jay Chen, International Computer Science Institute, UC Berkeley

+- Invited talk by George Porter, University of California San Diego, title to be announced.

+- Invited talk by David Rolnick, Mcgill University, title to be announced.

 More details about the speakers, talks, and panel discussion will be available soon.